 There is but a single sleeve of these when you open up the super-thin box.
 It's like the Girl Scouts are saying, "We know you're not going to like these, or else we would've packed two sleeves in there."
-They taste like a mouthful of (gluten-free) sand that someone accidentally dropped a few toffee chunks into.
+They taste a little sandy, but sticky pops of toffee are nice.

 When else does anyone eat shortbread?
 When it's Girl Scout Cookie season, and no other time.
+Shortbread is a beloved classic, though.
+It goes with pretty much every hot beverage—hot chocolate, coffee, tea, matcha lattes.
+The buttery base is a wonderful canvas for so many drinks.
 Let us take a moment to exalt the mere existence of this shortbread cookie, the snack-food version of the Yeti.

 3. Thin Mints

-The crispiness of this wafer -- the Girl Scouts do not call it a cookie on the box, strangely -- is the secret to why it's so damn good.
+The crispiness of this wafer—the Girl Scouts do not call it a cookie on the box, strangely—is the secret to why it's so damn good.
 Its thinness makes you feel like it's barely there.
 It takes a minimal amount of effort for the wafer to yield to your mouth, and within no time, a minty bite permeates that place where your taste buds live.
 It only loses points because it denies that it's a cookie.
 And when I buy Girl Scout Cookies, I expect to eat cookies.
 On the other hand, it's the best wafer you'll ever have in your life.
-(Unless communion wafers are super tasty?
-I don't know, I've never been to church.)

 2. Samoas/Caramel deLites

-I hated anything with coconut in it as a kid -- it was like math homework for my taste buds.
+I hated anything with coconut in it as a kid—it was like math homework for my taste buds.
 Now I eat foods prepared with coconut oil and drink coconut water like I live in Thailand and it's cheap (sadly, I do not live in Bangkok, and it is not cheap).
 But I always loved Samoas.
 They were the exception to my coconut-free childhood.
 In adulthood, my love of Samoas has only grown, as they combine dark chocolate, toasted coconut, and a cookie with a hole in it.
-For some reason, the hole adds to the exotic quality of the cookie.
+For some reason, the hole adds to the magical quality of the cookie.
 It's no bigger than my palm, and yet the Girl Scouts stiff me on the middle of a cookie?!
 It makes me love the cookie even more.
-And it's an actual cookie.
-So... in your face, Thin Mints.

 1. Tagalongs/Peanut Butter Patties

-The Tagalong is not just the best Girl Scout Cookie, it might be the best cookie ever made.
+The Tagalong is not just the best Girl Scout Cookie—it might be the best cookie ever made.
 Think about what goes into a Tagalong: you've got a crispy cookie layer, a fluffy cookie layer, a peanut butter layer, and then all of that is covered in chocolate.
-It's basically a Reese's with better mouthfeel -- and you get 15 of them in one pack!
-Speaking of which, if Reese's wants to come out with a 15-pack, I would welcome that with flabby, open arms.
+It's basically a Reese's with better mouthfeel—and you get 15 of them in one pack!

 The Tagalong is a multitude of flavors and textures that combine to form something truly greater than the sum of its parts.
-You can have your Thin Mints and your Samoas and your Trefoils -- I won't blame you, they're all delicious.
-But the Tagalong is the greatest Girl Scout Cookie of all time (shoutout to Kanye), and it will continue to be until chocolate and peanut butter stop being the best flavor combination of all time.
+You can have your Thin Mints and your Samoas and your Trefoils—I won't blame you, they're all delicious.
+But the Tagalong is the greatest Girl Scout Cookie of all time, and it will continue to be until chocolate and peanut butter stop being the best flavor combination of all time.